kubedl-io/website/content/docs/recipes/dashboard/index.md

 toc: true
 ---

-{{< img src="blurred.png" alt="console" caption="KubeDL console" class="border-0">}}
+{{< img src="blurred.png" alt="dashboard" caption="KubeDL Dashboard" class="border-0">}}

-KubeDL console consists of a frontend and a backend.
+KubeDL dashboard consists of a frontend and a backend.
 Below documentation describes how to build and run them.

 ## Prerequisites